NetherGamesMC/support/docs/refund-policy.md

 We provide access to playing on all our Minecraft servers free of charge.
 We may limit the number of privileges regular players have and grant extra benefits to players who purchase a rank.
 Once you have purchased a rank, you have the opportunity to ask for a refund or change the account it is under within the first 5 days, after the first 5 days NetherGames is not obligated to provide any refund or transfer to a different account due to an accidental or change of mind purchase.
 To request a refund or transfer to a different username within the first 5 days, open a "Billing Issue" ticket at [ngmc.co/request](https://ngmc.co/request).
 If you have violated our rules, terms & conditions, or policies your account may be banned which does not entitle you to a refund, as you agree to this statement and our outlined rules & policies when you use our services.

+Gifts that have already been claimed are not eligible for a refund even if it is within 5 days of the purchase, this is to prevent gift scamming.

 Players who have purchased a Titan subscription do have the opportunity to transfer the remainder of their subscription to another player if they wish to do so, provided the player with the Titan subscription is not currently banned.
 This can be done by opening a "Billing Issue" ticket at [ngmc.co/request](https://ngmc.co/request).

 If you become falsely banned and have a successful appeal whilst holding a Titan subscription, you may contact our support to recieve an extention of your subscription for the time that you were banned.